 Check that important content isn’t only visible when a user hovers over an item, as users can’t hover on mobile.
 Mobile use may be an indicator that a user is multitasking—looking after a child, watching TV, etc.—or on the move.
 Accessible sites help all users complete tasks on a site, increasing the likelihood they’ll complete a purchase.”

 Shopify’s Liquid template technology allows store owners to add accessibility features directly from their store’s back office.

 According to Something Digital, web developers can use Aria attributes to let browsing platforms know that accessibility features are enabled on a site.
-These attributes can be added to plain HTML, which essentially tells the platform: If you’re looking for where to start with accessibility, here I am.
+These attributes can be added to plain HTML, which essentially tells the platform: “If you’re looking for where to start with accessibility, here I am.”

-This goes a step beyond plain old semantic HTML, which describes the type of content, and details its purpose.
+This goes a step beyond plain old semantic HTML, which describes the type of content and details its purpose.

 For screen readers, the most important element of site design is the ability to maintain focus.
-When a link is clicked and displays a modal window, for instance, focus should be moved to that modal.
+When a link is clicked and displays a modal window, for instance, the focus should be moved to that modal.

 By replacing iconography with simple text instructions, mobile users can benefit from the smaller page sizes.
 Plus, by implementing common keyboard navigation techniques to menus, web crawlers such as Google can understand and prioritize navigation structures on your sites.

 Another best practice is using browser plug-ins to test out designs that emulate common color blindness.
-With these plug-ins, you can find potential issues with conversion, such as drawing attention to your calls-to-action.
+With these plug-ins, you can find potential issues with conversion, such as drawing attention to your calls to action.